-- 20) The design and use of digital products and solutions must be shaped in order to serve life considering various key elements and values that must be part of this process.
+20 The design and use of digital products and solutions must be shaped in order to serve life considering various key elements and values that must be part of this process.
+Eventually, higher costs for those solutions in the short term have to be considered as an investment for the future and probably will be economically balanced in middle or long term.